 Bodies and film: Experimenta 2015 at the London Film Festival

-Twin revivals of the 1970s works of Argentina’s Marie Louise Alemann and New Zealand’s Joanna Margaret Paul joined new highlights from Tacita Dean, Sarah Turner, Vivienne Dick, Mike Kuchar, Jennifer Reeder and more in this year’s LFF experimental allsorts.
+Sophie Mayer on this year's London Film Festival experimental allsorts, including revivals of the 1970s films of Argentina's Marie Louise Alemann and New Zealand's Joanna Margaret Paul, and new highlights from Tacita Dean, Sarah Turner, Vivienne Dick, Mike Kuchar, Jennifer Reeder and more.

 Updated: